 Search This List

-Marketing and Communications: ImplementationContains 3 Component(s), 0.4 credits offered
+Marketing and Communications: ImplementationContains 3 Component(s), Includes Credits

 Through this course you will form an understanding of the various development and distribution channels and an overview of creative strategy that are available to meet your marketing and agency needs.

-Marketing and Communications: Strategic PlanningContains 3 Component(s), 0.3 credits offered
+Marketing and Communications: Strategic PlanningContains 3 Component(s), Includes Credits

 The goal of this course will to work through the development of a communications plan that aligns strategically through measurable outcomes aligned with assessed need and the mission, vision, and values of the agency and industry.